 To better inform the California Secure Choice Retirement Savings Investment Board ("Board") and staff in developing and implementing the California Secure Choice Retirement Savings Program ("Secure Choice" or "the Program"), Secure Choice staff convened two informal stakeholder working groups composed of employer and employee stakeholder organizations to solicit input from their respective constituencies.
-The working groups were formed in an effort to represent the diverse array of employees and employers throughout the state.
+Working group members were selected to represent the diverse array of employees and employers throughout the state.
+This item is the second report to the Board on the working group meetings.

-To date, there have been five total meetings of the two stakeholder groups, three with the employee group and two with the employer group.
+To date, there have been seven total meetings of the two stakeholder groups, four with the employee group, two with the employer group, and one meeting with both groups.
 These meetings have been focused on design, eligibility, and process features of the Program, which will ultimately inform the development of proposed regulations.
-At the first stakeholder working group meetings, the groups prioritized regulatory topics in the order they would prefer to address them.
-Before each meeting, members are asked to provide feedback on a small number of major topics.
-Staff combines and summarizes the responses and distributes responses back to the group.
-The group then meets to discuss the findings.